vaggelisk/wikipyconero/README.md

    >  sudo -u www-data git pull

+   >   systemctl restart  wiki.service

+For finding configuration of the service of the wiki, you have to go to

+   > sudo vi /etc/systemd/system/wiki.service

 ## IMPORTANT

 The translation staff is getting cached in the browser, so you could not see the changes